How to Trim Even the Thickest Toenails

 - Soak your toes in warm water for five to 10 minutes.
 This will help soften the nail and allow you to more easily cut the thick nail.

-To Thin the Sides of the Big Toe Nail: Use the
+- To Thin the Sides of the Big Toe Nail: Use the Long Sapphire Bit (Figure 5) that comes with the PediNova Grinder.

 Nail Polish for Thick and Fungal Toenails